pine-lang/pine-lang/src/pine/PROGRESS.md

 ### [ ] Use the schema to determine the relationships between tables

-Currently, I am relying on a convention i.e. table names are always camel case and the forign keys follow the same convention.
-This will definitely not hold true for all schemas.

-I have the functions in the db module.
-I just have to use them when building queries.
+Almost there...
+The schema is hardcoded for some entities.
+I need to dynamically fetch the schema.

-### [ ] It should be possible to place the expressions in any order
+### [x] It should be possible to place the expressions in any order

 The following should work:

 ```
-customers 1 | users John
+customers 1 | users *

+=>  SELECT u.*
+      FROM customers AS c
+      JOIN users AS u
+        ON (u.customerId = c.id)
+     WHERE 1
+       AND c.id = 1
 ```

 as well as

 ```
-users 1 | customers acme
+users acme | customers *

+=>  SELECT c.*
+      FROM customers AS c
+      JOIN users AS u
+        ON (u.customerId = c.id)
+    WHERE 1
+      AND u.name LIKE "John%"
 ```

 The 'JOINS' should be generated correctly